Co-Axial Metrics on the Sphere and Algebraic Numbers: Proof of Theorem

-The second property follows immediately from the fact that $A_j(0)=0$ and hence the roots of $P(\lambda,0)$ are simply $B_j(0)$.
-The third property is proved in Theorem B.3 of \cite{Chen-Lin-Yang}.
+The second property follows immediately from the fact that $A_j(0)=0$ and hence the roots of~$P(\lambda,0)$ are simply $B_j(0)$.
+The third property is proved in \cite[Theorem~B.3]{Chen-Lin-Yang}.
 Since the conclusions are stated in different ways, here we provide a sketch of proof.

 Let $u=1/x$.
-We check directly that $y(x)$ is a solution of \eqref{eq: Heun equation} if and only if $\wt y(u):=uy(1/u)$ satisfies
+We check directly that $y(x)$ is a solution of~\eqref{eq: Heun equation} if and only if $\wt y(u):=uy(1/u)$ satisfies

 where $\wt Q(u)=u^{-4}Q(1/u)$.
 Clearly, this is a Fuchsian differential equation with Riemann scheme

 Thus,

 for some complex numbers $\wt d_0$, $\wt d_1$, and $\wt d_{1/t}$ satisfying